Alcatel revenues lifted by U.S. as cost cuts start

 SAN FRANCISCO Zander Dejah, 25, pays $1,900 a month rent to live in a downtown San Francisco house with at least 40 other people, many of whom sleep in bunk beds.

-Alcatel-Lucent Chief Executive Michel Combes, who took the helm in April, is seeking to streamline the group to focus on high-speed mobile and fixed broadband products, while slashing the staff by 10,000 to save 1 billion euros by 2015.
+Alcatel-Lucent Chief Executive Michel Combes, who took the helm in April after heading Vodafone Europe from 2008 to 2012, is seeking to streamline the group to focus on high-speed mobile and fixed broadband products, while slashing the staff by 10,000 to save 1 billion euros by 2015.

-He hopes to save the group, which is on its third CEO and sixth turnaround plan since its creation in a 2006 merger, and assure it an independent future.

-Shares in Alcatel rose 15 percent at the open as investors cheered the progress on cost cuts and resistance in the United States where the overall market was flat.

-One Paris-based trader called the results "very good" and said the company's comments that it expected a strong end to the year were also "reassuring".

-Revenue in the third quarter rose 7 percent on a constant currency basis and 1.9 percent on a reported basis to reach 3.67 billion euros (3.14 billion pounds).
+Revenue in the third quarter rose 7 percent on a constant currency basis and 1.9 percent on a reported basis to reach 3.67 billion euros ($5.05 billion).

-The group posted a net loss of 200 million euros, and had a gross margin of 32.6 percent, up from 27.8 percent a year ago.
+The group posted a net loss of 200 million euros, and had a gross margin of 32.6 percent, an improvement from 27.8 percent a year ago.

 Analysts had expected third-quarter revenue of 3.6 billion euros and a net loss of 139.4 million, according to Thomson Reuters I/B/E/S.